adijindal30/Big-Data-Analysis-Dask-df/README.md

 ```

 ## Data Preprocessing
-The following code load the data into dask dataframe,where using the <code>blocksize</code> will define how many memory should our RAM use.
+The following code load the data into dask dataframe,where using the <code>blocksize</code>(Number of bytes by which to cut up larger files) will define how many memory should our RAM use.

 ```sh